mr5z/ShowCase-FoodDelivery/README.md

 **Lifecycle Propagation:**
 The app demonstrates how MvvmEssentials handles the MAUI limitation where FlyoutPage detail pages don't receive lifecycle events.
 The library automatically propagates these events through behaviors.

-**Navigation Workaround:**
-Implements a workaround for [MAUI bug #22116](https://github.com/dotnet/maui/issues/22116) where directly replacing `FlyoutPage.Detail` causes Android fragment reconstruction and layout issues.
-The solution manipulates NavigationPage stacks and caches the original Detail page to preserve the UI state.

 ## 🚀 Getting Started

 ### Prerequisites
 - .NET 9.0 SDK or later
 - Visual Studio 2022 or JetBrains Rider
 - Android SDK (for Android development)
-- Xcode (for iOS development on Mac)

 ### Installation